microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/message-send.md

 Alternatively, [send a new message](../api/user-sendmail.md) in a single operation.

 ## Permissions

-One of the following permissions is required to call this API.
+This API requires one of the following permissions.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).

 |Permission type      | Permissions (from least to most privileged)              |
 |:--------------------|:---------------------------------------------------------|